shoter/ylperJ/README.md

 It added some more difficulty for me as I never used maven and multi modules projects but this is better design choice.

 ### User can book several cars in given time frame but given car cannot be booked several times in same time frame (as per spec.)

+### Double validation

+First validation occurs on Api level to check if model is ok.
+Second validation occurs on Core level to check if entity is ok.

+Why?
+To know if model is good enough to be converted into entity which is used inside core.

+### Models instead of entities as request params

+It's obvious but using entities as models is very bad.
+Not even they have double responsibility but also as they can have lazy fetching etc then it can trigger some good amount of SQL calls.

 ## Challenges